wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 .. meta::
   :description: Learn about connecting agents without internet to your environment

-Connect agents without internet
+Agents without Internet access
 ===============================

-Even if an agent doesn't have Internet access, we provide different approaches to securely connect your private network to our cloud service:
+Even if an agent doesn't have Internet access, we provide different approaches to securely connect your private network to your environment:

 - `Using a forwarding proxy`_